 Identify Unlicensed Microsoft OneDrive User Accounts

 There are several reasons why a OneDrive account might be unlicensed, like an expired Microsoft 365 subscription or license removal.
 Yet, that isn’t your tension!
-Microsoft provides you with the list of all unlicensed OneDrive accounts, the storage used, and the reasons they became unlicensed.
-Here’s how to find the unlicensed OneDrive user accounts:
+Microsoft provides you an unlicensed OneDrive accounts report in the SharePoint admin center.

 SharePoint admin center > Reports > OneDrive accounts

-Here are the four main reasons:
+Here are the four main reasons for why an account may be unlicensed:

 - Retention period – Sometimes, an account is no longer licensed but stays active because a retention period setting prevents it from being deleted.